 First, you should remember that healthcare is fulfilled with academic terms.
 And those scientific phrases have such a power that even ailing patients can flee quickly just after first encountering them.
 Therefore we should keep information simple so it would be understandable.
 Instead of throwing words absorbed mainly by professionals, it’s better to explain the phenomena more comprehensively but lucidly.
 You can face this challenge by devising compelling interfaces that increase user experience.
 And it’s worth considering using diverse forms of educational materials, including videos or step-by-step articles.

 Basic information is not enough to increase patient engagement.
 We also need to analyze how we can use it and, preferably, provide the patient with step-by-step solutions.
 If I told you that you could be a billionaire but just start making cash, I wouldn’t be reliable, I guess so.
-And sometimes, it happens that a patient hears a similar “happiness prescription,” such as “You are diagnosed with asthma.
+Sometimes, it happens that a patient hears a similar “happiness prescription,” such as “You are diagnosed with asthma.
 Stop smoking”.
 Easy to say, difficult to do.

 That is why doctors should always provide the patient with an overview of possible solutions and explain how to approach changes.
 In this case, they can recommend medicines that help quit the habit and different ways for brief relaxation instead of cigarettes.
 And you can do it with the magic of patient engagement software.
 For example, chatboxes with assistants answering pre-defined questions.
-Or even with automation tools that would send emails based on the diagnosis.
+Or even with automation tools that would send emails through a patient portal based on the diagnosis.
 For instance, a client would be digitally given a recommendation of articles concerning quitting smoking during heart disease.

 Read also: What are the patient engagement solutions?